-The provision of new community and built sports facilities, and the upgrading of those existing, will be encouraged, particularly where they address a deficiency in current provision, and where they meet the identified needs of local communities or of the Borough as a whole.
+The provision of new community, cultural and built sports facilities, and the upgrading of those existing, will be encouraged, particularly where they address a deficiency in current provision, and where they meet the identified needs of communities both within the Borough and beyond.

-- 3.20.6 The Council will endeavour, through a range of initiatives, to ensure close working with partners and other agencies responsible for the provision of community facilities and will maintain dialogue with the community to help ensure that provision is suitable for the Borough's needs.
+- 3.17.6 The Council will endeavour, through a range of initiatives, to ensure close working with partners and other agencies responsible for the provision of community facilities and will maintain a dialogue with the community to help ensure that provision is suitable for the Borough's needs.
 The plans of other agencies will occur at different times over the lifetime of the Core Strategy.
-Policy CS16 provides a positive policy framework within which to consider proposals as they come forward. - 3.20.7 Community facilities are defined as uses falling within Use Class D1 (non-residential institutions) such as public halls, places of worship, health centres and consulting rooms.
-For the purposes of this plan the definition also includes public houses. - 3.20.8 The issue of developer contributions towards community facilities is included in Policy CS14 and will be covered in detail in the Developer Contributions SPD.
+Policy CS13 provides a positive policy framework within which to consider proposals as they come forward. - 3.17.7 Community facilities are defined as uses falling within Use Class D1 (non-residential institutions) such as public halls, places of worship, health centres and consulting rooms.
+For the purposes of this plan the definition also includes public houses.
+Cultural facilities in this policy refer to uses falling within Use Class D2 such as cinemas and sports halls, and for the purposes of the plan the definition also includes theatres. - 3.17.8 The issue of developer contributions towards community facilities is included in Policy CS12 and will be covered in detail in the Developer Contributions SPD.

-• Net change in the type and number of community facilities provided each year within the Borough
+Net change in the type and number of community, cultural and built sports facilities provided each year within the Borough